iCloud: Notes overview

 If you don’t see Notes on iCloud.com, your account just has access to iCloud web-only features.
 To gain access to iCloud Notes and other iCloud features, set up iCloud on your iOS device or Mac.

-If you try to use Notes on iCloud.com, but get a message that says an iCloud email is needed, your iCloud account isn’t set up with a free @icloud.com email account. iCloud uses the email account to store notes for the original Notes app on iCloud.com and devices using iOS 8.3 or earlier, OS X v10.10.3 or earlier, or Windows.
+If you try to use Notes on iCloud.com, but get a message that says an iCloud email address is needed, your iCloud account isn’t set up with a free @icloud.com email account. iCloud uses the email account to store notes for the original Notes app on iCloud.com and devices using iOS 8.4.1 or earlier, OS X v10.10.5 or earlier, or Windows.
 If you don’t have an @icloud.com email address, you can create one by turning on Notes in iCloud preferences on your Mac or in iCloud settings on your iOS device.